Gordon Parks: Early life

 Parks was born in Fort Scott, Kansas, the son of Andrew Jackson Parks and Sarah Ross, on November 30, 1912.
 He was the youngest of 15 children.
 His father was a farmer who grew corn, beets, turnips, potatoes, collard greens, and tomatoes.
 They also had a few ducks, chickens, and hogs.

 He attended a segregated elementary school.
-His high school had both black people and white people, because the town was too small for segregated high schools, but black students were not allowed to play sports or attend school social activities, and they were discouraged from developing aspirations for higher education.
-Parks related in a documentary on his life that his teacher told him that his desire to go to college would be a waste of money.
+Because the town was too small for segregated high schools, his high school was integrated.
+However, black students were not allowed to participate in sports or school social activities, and they were discouraged from developing aspirations for higher education.
+Parks related in a documentary on his life that his teacher told him his desire to go to college would be a waste of money.

-When Parks was 11 years old, three white boys threw him into the Marmaton River, believing he couldn't swim.
+When Parks was 11 years old, three white boys threw him into the Marmaton River believing he couldn't swim.
 He had the presence of mind to duck underwater so they wouldn't see him make it to land.
 His mother died when he was fourteen.
-He spent his last night at the family home sleeping beside his mother's coffin, seeking not only solace, but a way to face his own fear of death.
+He spent his last night at the family home sleeping beside his mother's coffin seeking not only solace, but a way to face his own fear of death.

-Soon after, he was sent to St. Paul, Minnesota, to live with his sister and her husband.
-He and his brother-in-law argued frequently and Parks was finally turned out onto the street to fend for himself at the age of 15.
+Soon after, he was sent to St. Paul, Minnesota to live with his sister and her husband.
+He and his brother-in-law argued frequently, and Parks was finally turned out onto the street to fend for himself at the age of 15.
 Struggling to survive, he worked in brothels, and as a singer, piano player, bus boy, traveling waiter, and semi-pro basketball player.
 In 1929, he briefly worked in an elite gentlemen's club, the Minnesota Club.
 There he observed the trappings of success and was able to read many books from the club library.
 When the Wall Street Crash of 1929 brought an end to the club, he jumped a train to Chicago, where he managed to land a job in a flophouse.